-- Stand a piece of 3/4" pipe, with the threads cut off, on a workbench or similar flat surface, with the bearing placed on the correct shaft end. - Insert the shaft into the pipe so the bearing is between the pipe and the shoulder of the shaft.
-Refer to Figure 5-9. - Using extreme caution, gently tap on the end of the shaft until the bearing rests against the shoulder.
+Stand a piece of 3/4" pipe for P3 or a 1-1/4" piece of pipe for P15, with the threads cut off, on a workbench or similar flat surface, with the bearing placed on the correct shaft end.

+- 2. Insert the shaft into the pipe so the bearing is between the pipe and the shoulder of the shaft.
+Refer to Figure 4-27. - 3.
+Using extreme caution, gently tap on the end of the shaft until the bearing rests against the shoulder.
 Never attempt to install the bearings by striking the outer race. - 4.
-Repeat step 3 for the other bearing.
+Repeat steps 1-3 for the other bearing.

-5E Testing and Final Adjustments
+4E Testing and Final Adjustments

-- Check to be sure that the rotating assembly turns freely.
+- 1. Check to be sure that the rotating assembly turns freely.
 Turn the shaft by hand.
-If it is tight or rough spots are encountered, it is likely that at least one of the bearings was damaged during disassembly/assembly operations and will have to be replaced. - 2.
+If it is tight or rough spots are encountered, it is likely that at least one of the bearings was damaged during disassembly/assembly operations, and will have to be replaced. - 2.
 Look to make sure that the lip seals on the bearings are positioned properly in their grooves.
 Correct if necessary.
-As the bearings are turned, the grooves should appear wet with oil but have no visible grease present. - Recheck the snap ring on the large bearing end.
+As the bearings are turned, the grooves should appear wet with oil, but have no visible grease present. - 3.
+Recheck the snap ring on the large bearing end.
 It should be firmly in place, and no axial motion should result from gentle tapping on either end of the shaft.
-(Use a soft mallet so shaft surfaces are not damaged.) - 4.
-No adjustments are possible or required.
+(Use a soft mallet so shaft surfaces are not damaged.) - No adjustments are possible or required.
 Proceed with the appropriate pump end assembly operations.
-Refer to Section 5 SERVICE PUMP ENDS (Final testing is done after the pump end is in place.)
+Refer to Section 4 SERVICE - PUMP ENDS (Final testing is done after the pump end is in place.)

-6. Troubleshooting
+5. Troubleshooting